 SOCIETY GUIDELINE LINKS — Links to society and government-sponsored guidelines from selected countries and regions around the world are provided separately.
 (See "Society guideline links: Systemic lupus erythematosus".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, “The Basics” and “Beyond the Basics.”
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on “patient info” and the keyword(s) of interest.)

-●Beyond the Basics topic (see "Patient information: Systemic lupus erythematosus and pregnancy (Beyond the Basics)")
+●Beyond the Basics topic (see "Patient education: Systemic lupus erythematosus and pregnancy (Beyond the Basics)")

 SUMMARY AND RECOMMENDATIONS